KateFavre/Inventory-Application-Java-Springboot/README.md

-added lines 37-38 to EnufPartsValidator.java to check if updating products lowers part inventory below minimum updated line 20 in ValidEnufParts.java to display error message
+added lines 37-38 to EnufPartsValidator.java to check if updating products lowers part inventory below minimum updated line 20 in ValidEnufParts.java to display error message added lines 53-56 in ProductServiceImpl.java to display error message if product inventory is lower than min Inv added line 27 @ValidEnufParts annotation to AddProductController.java to check if adding or updating product makes part go below min added line 32 in EnufPartsValidator (was getting errors on running app about myContext and I realized I needed to add assignment)

 created MaximumValidator.java and ValidMaximum.java to add validation for maximum fields added lines 10-12 in MaximumValidator.java to set up custom annotation and @autowired for access to springbeans